flexseth/tec-facebook-events-importer-show-facebook-url/README.txt

 A) Edit the event and replace the Facebook Event permalink with your custom event URL

 == Changelog ==
+= 1.0.1 =
+This functionality is featured in The Events Aggregator Add-on by Modern Tribe

 = 1.0 =
 Original commit.